Dev-Genius-Comp/MystoD3v/README.md

 - 👋 Hi, I’m @MystoD3v
 - 👀 I’m interested in SAMP Scripts
-- 🌱 I’m currently learning to be a pro developer on samp and other program
+- 🌱 I’m currently learning to be a developer on samp and other program
 - 💞️ I’m looking to collaborate soon
 - 📫 How to reach me?
 Secret